-There is one more type of bacterial pneumonia called Pneumocystis carinii which affects both the lungs of the patients.
-It usually targets people with weak immune system, more likely people who suffer from health conditions like cancer and AIDS.
+There is one more type of bacterial pneumonia called Pneumocystis carinii, which affects both the lungs of the patients.
+It usually targets people with a weak immune system, more likely people who suffer from health conditions like cancer and AIDS.

 In contrast to bacterial pneumonias, viral pneumonias do not respond to antibiotic treatments.
 Adenoviruses, rhinovirus, influenza virus (flu), respiratory syncytial virus (RSV), and para-influenza virus are all potential causes of viral pneumonia.

 Various fungal infections can lead to fungal pneumonia.
 Histoplasmosis, coccidiomycosis, blastomycosis, aspergillosis, and cryptococcosis are examples of such fungal infections.

 Nosocomial and other Causes